p1ratrulezzz/LazyAccess-to-PHP-arrays/README.md

     composer require p1ratrulezzz/lazyaccess master

-Second method will allow you to install this package without manually changing composer.lock file.
+Second method will allow you to install this package without manual changes in composer.lock file.

 ## Manual installation